 By Johnny Bakes

-- ‘In the Raw’ is out now.
+- ‘Rewind, Replay, Rebound’ is released today (Friday 2 August).
 You can get your copy HERE.

 - All content © Über Rock.
 Not to be reproduced in part or in whole without the express written permission of Über Rock.